ashutoshreddy66/resume-checklist/README.md

 **Resume Cheat Sheet**
 ---------------

--[] Use a pre-designed resume template
+-[x] Use a pre-designed resume template
--[] Make the resume fit on 1 page
+-[x] Make the resume fit on 1 page
 -[] Include words from job description
 -[] Include company name you are applying to
 -[] Does your first item on your resume reflect what they are looking for?